-The mission of the Laboratory for Behavioral Neuromodulation is to develop novel surgical interventions to treat neurological disorders of arousal including:
+The mission of the Laboratory for Behavioral Neuromodulation is to develop novel surgical interventions to treat neurological and psychiatric disorders including:

 - Narcolepsy with cataplexy